iustin/corydalis/docs/manual.md

 - in folder browse mode, clicking on a picture takes you to the dedicated image viewer (see below);
-- in image browse mode, it opens up a "lightbox" with the image or movie (with integrated player) and you can switch between images (left/right, via keyboard or swipe) while the lightbox is open, in effect providing another infinite scroll experience.
+- in image browse mode, it opens up a "light box" with the image or movie (with integrated player) and you can switch between images (left/right, via keyboard or swipe) while the light box is open, in effect providing another infinite scroll experience.

 This "browse mode" is one of the three available modes for looking at